UCSD-SUMS/public_html_17-18/talks.md

 mentioned, for example, harmonic analysis and PDE.

 If time permits, we will get a glimpse of stochastic calculus as well.

+## Vibrations on a Drumhead
+(Simon Hu)

+In this talk, we will discuss the problem of vibrations on a drum-head.
+Specifically, we find an analytical solution to the wave equation in two dimensions by using Bessel's functions.

+We first derive the Bessel's function, which is a solution to a Second-Order, Linear, Ordinary Differential Equation.
+Then we discuss, shortly, the wave equation and the fundamental solution.
+Finally, we will discuss the problem of vibrations on a drum-head.
+If time permits, we will discuss applications of this problem.

+## Boolean Fourier Analysis
+(Peter Amidon)

+Boolean Fourier Analysis has proven to be a remarkably versatile tool in various fields in theoretical computer science.
+In this talk I will introduce the basics of the technique and show how the simple change-of-basis that is Fourier analysis can solve many problems.
+In addition I will show a Fourier-analysis based proof of the famous Arrow's Theorem which shows an approximate version of it: if a ranked-choice voting system has a high probably of choosing a Condorcet winner, then in some way it is "close" to being a dictatorship.